itsaboutcode/laravelnotes/README.md

 - API controller routes don't use `create` and `edit` methods

-- We can create a controller which exclude those 2 methods using `--api` flag.
+- We can create a controller which excludes those 2 methods using the `--api` flag.

 ```
 php artisan make:controller PhotoController --api